Key Takeaways

 2. Use a Free Unclaimed Inheritance Search

-Several websites allow users to search for unclaimed inheritance free of charge.
-You simply enter your name and the deceased's name.
-The service will then see if the deceased owned any property that went to a government agency.
-You can also perform a search through the unclaimed property office in the state where your loved one lived.
-They will determine if there's anything on record.
+Several websites allow you to search for unclaimed inheritance at no cost.
+You typically enter your name and the deceased’s name to see whether any property was turned over to a government agency.
+You can also search the unclaimed property office in the state where your loved one lived.

-As you try to find unclaimed property, consider whether the deceased lived at different addresses or used different names.
-You may need to run multiple searches.
+When searching, consider whether the deceased lived at multiple addresses or used different names.
+Running more than one search may help.

 3. Try National Organizations

-The federal government provides a list of all the different national organizations you may want to search.3 Use the one that best fits the type of unclaimed inheritance you are looking for, such as the Internal Revenue Service for a missing tax refund or TreasuryHunt.gov for a savings bond.
+The federal government provides a directory of national organizations you can search.3 Choose the agency that best matches the type of property you are looking for, such as the Internal Revenue Service for an unclaimed tax refund or TreasuryHunt.gov for savings bonds.

 4. Consider Hiring a Professional